m-a-h-e/m-a-h-e.github.io/monte_carlo_tree_search.md

 ## The Alpha Zero Algorithm
 - uses generalizing value and policy neural networks to target fully observable deterministic problems with very large state space and large branching factor
-  - the value network predicts the winner of the game
+  - a value network predicts the winner of the game
-  - the policy network generates an action probability vector
+  - a policy network generates an action probability vector
+  - value and policy function may be implemented using a combined (shared weights) neural network with two heads generating the scalar state value and the action probability vector
-  - both networks in conjunction create a model, which can be used for planning
+  - both value and policy function in conjunction represent a model, which can be used for planning
-- the algorithm incorporates a Monte Carlo Tree Search like element to generate simulated experiance, used to optimize the value and policy networks
+- the algorithm incorporates a Monte Carlo Tree Search like element to generate simulated experiance, used to optimize the value and policy network
 - self-play against randomly chosen previous versions of itself, is the one and only mechanism used to improve the playing strength of the algorithm